Class of 1935

 Cecil was baptized as a child in the First Baptist Church while living in Hunter, OK.
 He was a member of the First Baptist Church and the Disciples Sunday School Class.

 While Cecil’s sons were growing up, he was active as a Boy Scout leader and he helped coach their football and baseball teams.

-He is survived by his two sons: Dick Bell of Ponca City and Chuck Bell of Edmond, OK; seven grandchildren: Dr. Andrea (Bell) Harl and her husband Chris of Tulsa, OK, Micah Bell of Vancouver, WA, Kera Bell of Edmond, OK, Dr. Jordan (Bell) Morton and her husband Paul of Edmond, OK, Christine (Bell) Hicks and her husband Mark of Skiatook, OK, Jason Bell and his wife Kim of Cold Springs, TX, and Jacob Bell of Ponca City, OK; 9 great grandchildren; one brother Wayne D. Bell of Ponca City; sister-in-law Mary Louise Bell and many nieces, nephews, relatives, and friends.
+He is survived by his two sons, Dick Bell of Ponca City and Chuck Bell of Edmond, OK; seven grandchildren, Dr. Andrea (Bell) Harl and her husband Chris of Tulsa, OK, Micah Bell of Vancouver, WA, Kera Bell of Edmond, OK, Dr. Jordan (Bell) Morton and her husband Paul of Edmond, OK, Christine (Bell) Hicks and her husband Mark of Skiatook, OK, Jason Bell and his wife Kim of Cold Springs, TX, and Jacob Bell of Ponca City, OK; nine great-grandchildren; brother Wayne D. Bell of Ponca City; sister-in-law Mary Louise Bell; and many nieces, nephews, relatives, and friends.

-He is preceded in death by his wife, Doyle Beatrice Bell, of 63 years; his parents Thomas and Lois Bell; two sisters: Ollie Bell and Norma Troxell; and one brother Arthur L. Bell.
+He is preceded in death by his wife of 63 years, Doyle Beatrice Bell, his parents Thomas and Lois Bell, sisters Ollie Bell and Norma Troxell, and brother Arthur L. Bell.

-The service will be held at 11:00 a.m., Saturday, March 12, 2011, at the First Baptist Church Chapel with Rev. Jack Shamburger, officiating.
+The service will be at 11:00 a.m., Saturday, March 12, 2011, at the First Baptist Church Chapel with Rev. Jack Shamburger officiating.
 A private family burial will precede the service at Resthaven Memorial Park.